 Customer satisfaction is an important measure of the ability of an organization to successfully meet the needs of its customer.
 It also helps demonstrate an organization’s worth and effectiveness to its stakeholders which is critical in maintaining their support.

-The concept of customer satisfaction is easily transferred to Extension programming – with the product being an “educational program.”
-To assure continued relations with our clientele in the future, we need to ask basic questions:
+The concept of customer satisfaction is easily transferred to Extension programming – with the product being an educational activity.
+To assure “return business” from clientele in the future, we need to ask basic questions such as:

 - How satisfied are they with the product they receive?